Skip Navigation

 May receive credit for multiple years

-Westside Voices is the non-auditioned, mixed gender introductory choir class for anyone interested in singing.
+Westside Voices is the non-auditioned, mixed-gender introductory choir class for anyone interested in singing.
+Participation in choir demands a one-year commitment.
 Students in this class develop skills in vocal production, breath management, sight-reading, and music theory, as well as singing some of the world's greatest choral literature.
-Students chosen for our select mixed ensemble group, Soli Deo Gloria, join with our Westside Voices class to form our Concert Choir which competes in District and State events.
-In February, the choir competes at a State-Qualifying Festival.
+Students chosen for our select ensemble groups, Soli Deo Gloria and Bella Voce, join with our Westside Voices class to form our Concert Choir which competes in District and State events.
 The Concert Choir also enjoys two retreats per year for the purposes of building unity and preparing for the State Championships.
 All retreats, concerts, and festivals have a mandatory attendance rule.
-Students selecting this course will be enrolled in Westside Voices and Concert Choir for the entire year.

 Fees: $85 Performing Arts activity fee - assessed once for unlimited PA courses each year